Railroads in United States – History of Tourism

 Jacobite Steam Train, The Harry Potter train

 The Harry Potter Train – Jacobite Steam Train The Jacobite Steam Train is a steam locomotive train currently operating as a tourist train that covers the Fort William-Mallaig route.
 This route was inaugurated in 1901 and connects the mountainous area of Fort William with the Atlantic Ocean.
 In 1967 all steam locomotives were replaced by diesel locomotives.
-As of 1984 this route returned to work continuously, as a tourist attraction, and the original steam locomotive was recovered.
-When does …
+As of 1984 this route returned to work continuously, as a tourist attraction, and the original steam locomotive was recovered. …

 Read More